Kaprizov scores twice; Minnesota beats Montreal 4-1 - WHIZ News

 ST. PAUL, Minn.
 (AP) — Kirill Kaprizov had two goals and Mason Shaw scored his second career goal in as many games, leading the Minnesota Wild to a 4-1 win over the Montreal Canadiens on Tuesday night.

 Marc-Andre Fleury made 34 saves for Minnesota, which has earned points in six of its last seven games.
 The Wild have five wins in that stretch after losing the first three games of the season.
-Matt Boldy added an empty-net goal.
+Matt Boldy added an empty-net goal as Minnesota returned home after a five-game trip.

+“We’ve got to win those games,” Fleury said.
+“It doesn’t matter how long we’ve been gone.
+They’ve been on the road for a while too.
+We’ve got to find a way to dig deep.
+I think the start was important to be in the game and not be chasing after them.
+I think it paid off.”

 Kaprizov’s second multi-goal game of the season gives him eight for the season.
 He has scored four times in the last four games.
 Joel Eriksson Ek had a pair of assists for the Wild.